robseb/Django2FPGAdemo/README.md

    ```bash
    sudo nano /etc/crontab
    ````
-* Insiert following line to it
+* Insert the following line to it
   ````console
    * * * * * root curl -s http:/127.0.0.1:8181/ADCtrigger
   ````
-  * This will read the Sensor every minitute
+  * The Sensor will read this every minute
-  * **Note:** To execute that is a restart of the Linux requiered
+  * **Note:** To execute this change a restart of Linux is required

-* Refresh the management interface to see the plotting off the ADC data
+* Refresh the management interface to recognize the time synced plotting of the ADC data